 Expected learning outcomes

-- The history and nature of the mobile devices
+- The brief history of mobile technology

 Net Support Learning